Rcrossmeister/RLQG/README.md

 ### Detailed Workflow

-You can check the detailed workflow and usage in this [README](), for each module involved in `run.sh`.
+You can check the detailed workflow and more usage in this [README](), which explain each module involved in the quick start script `run.sh`.

 ## Evaluation